icooper/icooper.github.io/_posts/2012-02-07-example-content.md

 date: 2012-02-07
 ---

+> This is a placeholder post from the [Hyde repository](https://github.com/poole/hyde/blob/master/_posts/2012-02-07-example-content.md).

 <div class="message">
   Howdy!
 This is an example blog post that shows several types of HTML content supported in this theme.